 Module that contains the functions for cone fundamental calculations, including changes from corneal to retinal sensitivities and back, changes to retinal absorbance and back, and energy to quantal conversions and back.
-Called by newCMF.py.
+Called by LMStemplateCMF.py.

 CMFplot.py:

 Plotting class that uses pyplot from matplotlib to generate various plots.
-Called by newCMF.py.
+Called by LMStemplateCMF.py.

 CMFtemplates.py: